 One57 ($90 million)

-Records don’t last long in New York City, and there will inevitably be another vast, record-breaking sale any moment; however, these apartments are some of the most expensive apartments ever purchased in New York City.
+Records don’t last long in New York City real estate; inevitably there will be another vast, record-breaking sale any moment; however, these apartments are some of the most expensive apartments ever purchased in New York City.
 It probably won’t be long before there is an apartment purchased for over $100 million.